HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -dxPort <value>
     ```

-    Use this attribute to specify the user name that is required for authenticating with the DX server of the publisher (default: ""):
+    Use this attribute to specify the username that is required for authenticating with the DX server of the publisher (default: ""):

     ```
     -dxUsername <value>